Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/Access_Management_reference.md

 ---

-    title: Access management  reference information
+    title: "Access management  reference information "
-    linkTitle: Reference: access management mapping
+    linkTitle: "Reference: access management mapping"
-    weight: 220
+    weight: 210

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 ## Access management mapping in earlier versions